Soups are a big part of the African cuisine. In fact, it’s safe to say that African soups are the main attraction of cuisine in the continent.

 1. Okra soup

-Okra soup is a popular west African dish with okra as its main ingredient.
+Okra soup is a popular West African dish with okra as its main ingredient.
+It is one of the quickest and easiest soups to prepare with the only task being the cutting of the two vegetables used in preparing the recipe.
 Although this deliciously slimy dish can be cooked with the local palm oil, it is also a good choice for people who are wary of adding oil to their soups.

 Abenkwan is a Ghanaian soup made from the nuts of the palm tree.
 The pulp is extracted from the palm fruits and cooked in combination with spices and preferred meat of choice.